What is the Alexa Skills Kit?

 Or, you can build and host your custom skill as an HTTPS web service.

 A development environment appropriate for the programming language you plan to use to code your skill.
-You can author a Lambda function in Node.js, Java, Python, C#, or Go.
+You can author a Lambda function in Node.js, Java, Python, C#, Go, Ruby, or PowerShell.
 You can author a web service in any language appropriate for web services.
 If you choose the Alexa-hosted skill option, you write your code in Node.js and Python.

 Test your skill